-- Make sure to erase all out of date information, because people will go away right after they understand there isn’t any new information.
+- Make sure to erase all out of date information.
 Present fresh and valuable content regarding old topics and your visitors will keep in mind that your source is always up-to-date and is worth their attention and further visiting;

-- Take all new information only from sources your audience trusts to be accurate in data and knowledge.
+- Take all new information only from trustworthy sources to be accurate in data and knowledge.
 Not only will the sources you use win, but people also will see that your blog is trustworthy too and, as a result, worth visiting and linking to;

 [Position Zero or Featured Snippet is a snippet above the organic search results containing the most relevant information for a user’s query with a link to it.
-This is chosen by Google, mainly from reading the Schema code on the pages of contenders]
+The link that wins is chosen by Google, mainly from reading the Schema code on the pages of contenders]

-A tip for this: WebCEO’s Rank Tracking Tool will show your positions in vertical search results and tell you if a website has a Featured Snippet in Google’s results for a specific keyword.
+A tip for this: the WebCEO Rank Tracking Tool will show your positions in vertical search results and tell you if a website has a Featured Snippet in Google’s results for a specific keyword, including Position Zero.

-After finishing work with the content part, it is necessary to work on everything that can influence your positions on the SERP and effect a user’s impression of you.
+After finishing work with the content part, it is necessary to work on everything that can influence your positions on the SERP and affect a user’s impression of you.

 Don’t forget to check whether old links work properly and lead to targeted websites.
 Old posts sometimes are full of links that are not working anymore.

-A tip for this step: WebCEO’s Internal Links Optimization Tool which will help you to keep track of link texts, evaluate their value and check if those links are blocked or have a nofollow status.
+A tip for this step: the WebCEO Internal Links Tool which will help you to keep track of link texts, evaluate their value and check if those links are blocked or have a nofollow status.
 It will also provide you with information regarding page authority.

-A tip for this step: WebCEO’s Technical Audit Tool with which you will always be alerted about issues on your website which should be fixed.
+A tip for this step: the WebCEO Site Audit Tool with which you will always be alerted about issues on your website which should be fixed.

 At this stage you have to check if you have any on-site issues, e.g. problems with tags, descriptions, URL’s structure, Redirects, robots.txt file, etc., problems with mobile-friendliness, sitemap, and page speed.

-A tip for this step: WebCEO’s Rank Tracking Tool which will help you to find out your SEO issues and even give useful tips to eliminate them.
+A tip for this step: the WebCEO Rank Tracking Tool which will help you to find the types of results you’re not getting and need to work on.

 Here is an example of this from WebCEO: